-The most vehement voice that spoke out against the judge was Hezbollah.
+Hezbollah was the most vehement voice to speak out against the judge.
 This suggests that the group supports the accused political elites.
 The investigations into the port explosion have been polarizing.
 At the October protest, snipers fired from a rooftop, and a gun battle ensued, killing seven civilians and combatants.
-This violence renewed fears of a civil war, given that all seven of the people allegedly killed by the primarily Christian Lebanese forces were Shia supporters of Hezbollah.
+This violence renewed fears of a civil war, given that all seven of the people allegedly killed by the primarily Christian Lebanese forces were Shi'a supporters of Hezbollah.
 And these fears remain as both sides continued to stoke sectarian sentiments as a way of gaining public support amid a largely dysfunctional state and failing economy.